 This report does not track legislation on specific Arctic-related issues.
-For tracking of legislative activity, see the CRS reports relating to specific Arctic-related issues.
+For tracking of legislative activity, see the CRS reports relating to specific Arctic-related issues that are listed at the end of this report, just prior to Appendix A.